fastrgv/AdaGate/README.md

 * graphics card with ample memory & updated driver that supports OpenGL version 3.3 or later.
 * Windows, GNU/Linux or OSX;
-* optional game controller or joystick (untested on Windows).
+* optional game controller or joystick.
 * OSX:  must have OpenAL.framework, which comes on v10.4 and newer

 ### Note on Intel embedded graphics
-* This hardware use system RAM;  8Gb is barely enough and the drivers I've experienced exhibit annoying flaws, although the game is still playable.
+* Such hardware use system RAM;  8Gb is enough to run but the drivers I've experienced exhibit annoying flaws, although the game is still playable.

-## Running adagate:
+## Setup & Running Adagate:

 Windows users see also:  "windows-setup.txt"

 Unzip the archive.

 Windows users may see some error messages pertaining to directory links.
-These can be ignored.
+These links are needed only on OSX and can be ignored.

 Open a commandline terminal, and cd to the install directory.